near/intents/escrow-swap/README.md

 * **Token-agnostic**: supports any [NEP-141][3] and [NEP-245][4] tokens for `src_token` and `dst_token`.
 * **Composability**: both maker and takers can receive tokens to any other account via `ft/mt_transfer[_call]()`.
-* **Automatic cleanup**: once closed and all balances are zero and callbacks finished, the contracts automatically deletes itself.
+* **Automatic cleanup**: once closed, all balances are zero, callbacks finished and deadline expired, the contracts automatically deletes itself.

 ## Params